The Face: Tailored Aesthetic Medicine to Prevent, Correct, and Enhance

 Focus: Injection Techniques

-If you wish to know the treatments for each zone, simply click on the corresponding area:
+If you wish to know the treatments for each area, simply click on the corresponding zone:

-For all these areas, an initial assessment is carried out to eliminate any contraindications.
+For all these areas, an initial assessment is conducted to eliminate any contraindications.
 All autoimmune diseases contraindicate injections.

 ACNE SCARS - SKIN IMPERFECTIONS